DomagojVlaho/Post-View-Statistics-Plugin/README.md

 ## Quick start

-To quickly create a running local development environment, I suggest using [Local by Flywheel](https://localwp.com/) to set up a basic Wordpress installation.

-After the installation is complete and you can open the site in browser, navigate to the local site folder and follow the sturcture to the main wp-content->plugins folder.
 Use this command list to quickly set up this project locally and start developing more custom components:

 ```